nicoverbruggen/phpmon/README.md

 <details>
 <summary><strong>I want to set up PHP Monitor from scratch!
 I don't have Homebrew installed either, where do I begin?</strong></summary>

-If you want to set up your computer for the very first time with PHP Monitor, here's how I do it:
+If you want to set up your computer for the very first time with PHP Monitor, here's how I do it.

+**I have also created [a video tutorial](https://www.youtube.com/watch?v=fO3hVhkvm3w) which may be easier to follow.
+If you just want the terminal commands, keep reading.**

 Install [Homebrew](https://brew.sh) first.
 Follow the instructions there first!